Consensys/doc.teku/docs/get-started/start-teku.md

 **Exit Code 2**

-This code indicates a scenario where Teku has exited with a fatal error, but will not be corrected by itself if Teku is restarted.
+This code indicates a scenario where Teku has exited with a fatal error.
+Restarting Teku will not correct this.

-It is important to note that most user configuration errors fall into this category.
+Note that most user configuration errors fall into this category.

-Example: Within the migrate database command, if an invalid database version has been specified, Teku will exit with a fatal error code of 2.
-This error will not correct itself after a restart unless changes have been made to the set up.
+Example: If you specify an invalid database version in the migrate database command, Teku will exit with a code 2 fatal error.
+To correct this, make the appropriate changes to the setup and then restart Teku.

 **Usages**